KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

         libtrilinos-shylu-dev
 ```

-- It is possible to do a minimal installation of the TrilinosApplication only using the Epetra package.
+-It is possible to do a minimal installation of the TrilinosApplication only using the Epetra package.
 Other packages can be disabled with the following flags:

 ```bash